Hearing the voice of the community on reproductive health issues in South Sudan

 Maryse explains: “Fortunately, the security situation has improved compared with some months ago.
 The clinics operated by our implementing partner International Medical Corps are all running, except one.
 However, people are still lacking good reproductive health care here.
 As a “visitor”, you go in and out, but I’m touched by the situation.”

 Health services in Wau county are gradually improving.
 Since the start of SHARP, clinics have been upgraded and midwives have been recruited.
-Still, in many clinics there is no 24 hour service, because of lack of power and security during the night.
+Still, because of lack of power and security during the night there is no 24-hour service in many clinics.
 Women often deliver at home without professional assistance.
-This is risky, and men and women know it: “a pregnant woman stands with one leg into the grave and one leg out of the grave”, according to a local saying.
+This is risky, and men and women know it: “a pregnant woman stands with one leg in and one leg out of the grave”, according to a local saying.

 Importance of Community-based structures

 Community-based structures, such as village health committees and groups of volunteers are not available or not functioning.
 These structures are not only important to facilitate referral to available clinics, but also to mobilize communities and address cultural practices and beliefs that could hinder reproductive health.